47thtechcorner/RayCodes_Gemma4Chatbot/README.md

 ## How it works
 `app.py` sets up a web interface using `gradio.ChatInterface` configured with `multimodal=True` so you can upload images along with text.
 The `chat` function extracts the text prompt and any attached image paths.
 These are then formatted into an Ollama compatible message dictionary and sent to the local `ollama` daemon.
 We use `stream=True` to yield chunks back to Gradio, creating a real-time typing effect.

+## Test Prompts

+### Image Analysis (Upload the Chart Image):

+Prompt: "What continent has the largest population according to this chart?
+Answer in one sentence."

+### OCR/Vision (Upload the Handwriting Image):

+Prompt: "Transcribe the first sentence of this handwritten note exactly."

+### Code Generation (Text Only):

+Prompt: "Write a Python function to reverse a string.
+No explanations, just the code."

+### Document/Structure (Text Only):

+Prompt: "Write a 3-point bulleted meeting agenda for a new software project kickoff."

+### Logic/Reasoning (Text Only):

+Prompt: "If I have 5 apples, eat 2, and buy 3 more, how many do I have?
+Be as brief as possible."